 Shoes are your biggest asset when it comes to preventing foot pain and injury while running.
-Here are some guidelines for buying running shoes that are right for you.
+Here are some guidelines for buying the best running shoes for your feet.

 Go to a reputable running store